jacobhumston/sxcu.api/README.md

 # sxcu.api ![](https://img.shields.io/github/v/release/lovely-experiences/sxcu.api?style=flat-square) ![](https://img.shields.io/npm/v/sxcu.api?style=flat-square) ![](https://img.shields.io/github/package-json/v/lovely-experiences/sxcu.api?style=flat-square) ![](https://img.shields.io/github/license/lovely-experiences/sxcu.api?style=flat-square)

 Node.js library to interact with the sxcu.net API.

 Easily upload images with the sxcu.net API.
 Allowing you to get a publicly sharable URL for anyone you wish to view.
 You can learn more [here](https://sxcu.net/).
 This module has **no dependencies**.

-**Warning** - This module is still being created and does not currently support every feature of the sxcu api.
+As of **version 1.2.0**, this module supports **all** endpoints.
+100% API coverage.

 ## Installation